bradtiltonnow/ccl1200-k23/guidebook.md

 ## Do something with UX Page Properties to show how they work

 Add an arbitrary one and then call it from multiple pages.
 Maybe some JSON?

+Create an encoded query and then add that to the home page

 ## Record watcher